 Strategy 1.
-City of Spokane formally commits to climate action Priority Actions IS 1.1 Continue to meet the requirements of the Global Covenant of Mayors IS 1.2 Formally adopt new GHG goals into SMC to match the goals outlined in this plan (2021) IS 1.3 Continue to partner with ICLEI year over year to conduct GHG inventories and measure progress toward our goals IS 1.4 Develop a mitigation and adaptation matrix to help with internal City decision making
+City of Spokane formally commits to climate action Priority Actions \triangleright IS 1.1 Continue to meet the requirements of the Global Covenant of Mayors IS 1.2 Formally adopt new greenhouse gas goals (GHG) goals into Spokane Municipal Code (SMC) to match the goals outlined in this plan (2021) IS 1.3 Continue to partner with ICLEI-Local Governments for Sustainability year over year to conduct GHG inventories and measure progress toward our goals IS 1.4 Develop a mitigation and adaptation matrix to help with internal City decision making IS 1.5 Add Climate Action to the City's Comprehensive Plan

 Strategy 2.
-Develop foundation for successful Plan implementation Priority Actions IS 2.1 The SAS shall lead the effort to create detailed Implementation Plans for each of the seven chapters included in this Plan by collaborating with other City Departments and community stakeholders.
-IS 2.2 The Sustainability Action Subcommittee (SAS) will continue to provide guidance and support for the plan.
-IS 2.3 Council shall develop a review and update schedule for the Plan including requirements for an annual report.
-The annual report should include an analysis of all targets, strategies, and actions ensuring they remain relevant.
-IS 2.4 City Council will review progress of the plan on an annual basis.
-IS 2.5 The City, in partnership with the SAS and community stakeholders, will host ongoing community conversations on projected climate impacts specific to Spokane IS 2.6 Update City's Comprehensive Plan to include environment and climate related priorities, especially as they relate to this plan IS 2.7 Review Spokane Municipal Code for alignment and make necessary updates to accommodate for Plan goals and strategies
+Develop foundation for successful Plan implementation Priority Actions IS 2.1 The Sustainability Action Subcommittee (SAS) shall collaborate with relevant City Departments and community stakeholders to create detailed Implementation Plans for each of the seven chapters of this Plan IS 2.2 The SAS shall continue to provide guidance and support for the plan including community engagement around the goals and actions IS 2.3 Council shall develop a review process and update schedule for the Plan including requirements for an annual report.
+The annual report should include an analysis of all targets, strategies, and actions ensuring they remain relevant IS 2.4 City Council will review progress of the plan on an annual basis IS 2.5 The City, in partnership with the SAS and community stakeholders, will host ongoing community conversations on projected climate impacts specific to Spokane IS 2.6 Update City's Comprehensive Plan to include environment and climate related priorities, especially as they relate to the SAP IS 2.7 Review Spokane Municipal Code for alignment and make necessary updates to accommodate for Plan goals and strategies

 Strategy 3.
-Support Sustainability & Climate Action within City Departments Priority Actions IS 3.1 During the Strategic Planning process, the City shall incorporate commitment to sustainability and climate action IS 3.2 Each City Department shall identify strategies and actions where they will provide support for the plan IS 3.3 Each Division shall identify efforts that support their department's committed strategies and actions IS 3.4 The Mayor's proposed budget, presented during the annual budget review process, will incorporate a report on energy efficiency, water conservation, and resiliency action projects that are funded in existing work plans or will be incorporated into work plans for the upcoming fiscal year IS 3.5 The City shall fund and assess capital and/or programmatic investments that are recommended to ensure the city's ability to mitigate risks associated with climate change
+Support sustainability & climate action within city departments Priority Actions IS 3.1 During the strategic planning process, the City shall incorporate commitment to sustainability and climate action IS 3.2 Each City Department shall identify strategies and actions where they will provide support for the plan IS 3.3 Each Division shall identify efforts that support their department's committed strategies and actions IS 3.4 The Mayor's proposed budget, presented during the annual budget review process, will incorporate a report on energy efficiency, water conservation, and resiliency action projects that are funded in existing work plans or will be incorporated into work plans for the upcoming fiscal year IS 3.5 The City shall fund and assess capital and programmatic investments that are recommended to ensure the city's ability to mitigate risks associated with climate change

-Strateg Strategy 4.
-Elevate sustainability & climate action in City Council priorities Priority Actions IS 4.1 Identify areas for Council action in support of the Plan IS 4.2 City Council shall provide annual budget funding in support of the Plan each October IS 4.3 Identify state and federal legislative priorities that support the goals of the Plan and enable implementation of Plan strategies and actions.
-IS 4.4 Prior to approving the annual budget, strategic plans, or department plans, Council will ensure that the budget or plan aligns with our commitment to the SSAP
+Strategy 4.
+Elevate sustainability & climate action in City Council priorities Priority Actions IS 4.1 Identify areas for Council action in support of the Plan IS 4.2 City Council shall provide annual budget funding in support of the Plan each October IS 4.3 Identify state and federal legislative priorities that support the goals of the Plan and enable implementation of Plan strategies and actions IS 4.4 Prior to approving the annual budget, strategic plans, or department plans, Council will ensure that the budget or plan aligns with our commitment to the SAP